 If your organization handles PHI, ePHI or PII data, there are two main reasons you may be selected to undergo an OCR audit.
 The first is based purely on the number of records that you own and that may have been compromised due to a security breach.
 The second reason you may be selected is based on how you responded immediately following the breach.
 There are defined laws in place regarding the aftermath of a security breach and the order in which you need to notify all parties:

 - Notify affected individuals

 - Notify the Secretary of Health and Human Services (HHS)

 - Notify covered entities if occurred at or by a business associate

 The A-LIGN Difference

 We encourage all covered entities and business associates pursuing a HITRUST assessment that may be subject to an OCR audit to select version HITRUST v9.5.

 A-LIGN’s experience and commitment to quality has helped more than 300 clients successfully achieve HITRUST certification.
-Our diligent audit process helps you prepare for the HITRUST assessment, and our team of HITRUST experts are here to answer any question you might have through every step of the assessment.
+Our diligent audit process helps you prepare for the HITRUST assessment, and our team of HITRUST experts is here to answer any questions you might have through every step of the assessment.